mikecorey/python101/4/40_group_ex.md

-# Group Exercise - Revenge of the Contact card revisited
+# Group Exercise - Revenge of the Contact Card

 Given everything we've learned in python we've seen that there's many ways to write software.
 We're going to revisit the contact card.
 This time our requirements are a bit more strict.